g2p/blocks/README.md

 ## LVM conversion

-`blocks to-lvm` takes a partition containing a filesystem, shrinks the filesystem by a small amount, and converts the partition to LVM in place.
-LVM gives you extra flexibility by allowing you to grow the filesystem to multiple disks or to follow up with an in-place RAID conversion.
+`blocks to-lvm` takes a block device (partition or whole disk) containing a filesystem, shrinks the filesystem by a small amount, and converts it to LVM in place.

-A new volume group is created, the partition is converted to a physical volume and the filesystem is converted to a logical volume.
+The block device is converted to a physical volume and the filesystem is converted to a logical volume.
+If `--join=<VG>` is used the volumes join an existing volume group.

-The new volume group can then be merged with other volume groups using `vgmerge`, or extended with `vgextend`.
-RAID can be enabled with `lvconvert`.
+An LVM conversion can be followed by other changes to the volume, growing it to multiple disks with `vgextend` and `lvextend`, or converting it to various RAID levels with `lvconvert --type=raidN -m<extra-copies>`.

 ## bcache conversion

 `blocks to-bcache` converts a block device (partition or logical volume) to use bcache.
+If `--join=<cset>` is used the device joins an existing cache set.

 A development version of the bcache cli utilities is required.
 At runtime (but not during conversion), you need a kernel that reads a slightly updated bcache format:

 * <https://github.com/g2p/bcache-tools>
 * <https://github.com/g2p/linux/tree/bcache-for-upstream>